mundyreimer/RL-Sepsis-Prediction/README.md

 # Classifying Sepsis Patients with Reinforcement Learning¶

-We designed a reinforcement learning environment and model to classify patients with sepsis at each hour.
+We designed a reinforcement learning [environment and model](https://github.com/mundyreimer/RL-Sepsis-Prediction/blob/master/main.py) to classify patients with sepsis at each hour.

 A video presentation of our project can be found [here](https://www.youtube.com/watch?v=kDjoA2zpuMM), with the accompanying slide deck [here](https://docs.google.com/presentation/d/1n1qJeaYtgxrKl1SZzBZogm2CBGtXZaygc47oPcONB-4/edit?usp=sharing).

-The step-by-step results of our project can be found in our notebook [here](https://github.com/zs-barnes/RL-Sepsis-Prediction/blob/master/Viz.ipynb).
+The step-by-step results of our project are documented in our notebook [here](https://github.com/zs-barnes/RL-Sepsis-Prediction/blob/master/Viz.ipynb).

 See the *Setup* section below for instructions on installation steps and how to run our code on your local machine.